githubEdit

 How CUs are calculated

 Every API call "spends" a number of Compute Units.
-The total value is determined by two main factors:
+The total value is determined by three main factors:

-1. A base CU cost (chain multiplier) reflecting the network's resource intensity.
+1. Base CU cost (chain multiplier) reflecting the network's resource intensity

-2. A method-specific multiplier which varies by API method.
+2. Method-specific multiplier which varies by API method

 The total Compute Units for an API call are calculated using the following formula: